 Many tests can help diagnose a pyometra.
 Radiographs may show an enlarged uterus and cytology of the discharge from the vulva may show rod-shaped bacteria under a microscope along with white blood cells.
 Additionally, blood work might show elevated white blood cell counts.
 Finally, ultrasound can be used to visualize the uterus and confirm a diagnosis.

 It is important to note that cats are not small dogs.
 Cats can also develop a pyometra, although some will be chronic and silent with no clinical signs.
 Cats who show clinical signs sometimes have discharge from the vulva, abdominal distention, decreased appetite and vomiting.

-If you think your pet has a pyometra or are interested in spaying your dog to prevent one, please call one of our Veterinary Hospitals to schedule an appointment for a consultation.
+If you think your pet has a pyometra or you are interested in spaying your dog to prevent one, please call one of our Veterinary Hospitals to schedule an appointment for a consultation.
 Pyometras can be life-threatening emergencies!
 Fortunately for many dogs and cats, it is treatable, and it is preventable for all pets.
 It is said that an ounce of prevention is worth a pound of cure, and that is surely true in this case.

 Jeffrey Stupine V.M.D.